nautobot/nautobot-app-bgp-models/docs/models.md

 - A `PeerEndpoint` inherits `source_ip`, `source_interface` fields from:
     - `PeerGroup`

-As an example, a `PeerEndpoint` associated with a `PeerGroup` will automatically inherit above attributes of the `PeerGroup` that haven't been defined at the `PeerEndpoint` level.
+As an example, a `PeerEndpoint` associated with a `PeerGroup` will automatically inherit the above attributes of the `PeerGroup` that haven't been defined at the `PeerEndpoint` level.
 If an attribute is defined at both levels, the value defined in the `PeerEndpoint` will be used.

 The inherited values will be automatically displayed in the UI and can be retrieved from the REST API by adding `?include_inherited=true` parameter.